asgervelling/story-tree/README.md

 This collaborative storytelling game starts with the user creating a story tree. \
-At its root, it has the beginning of a story, ie.
+At its root, it has the beginning of a story, such as

 > Once upon a time